-To attend the school First Nations, Métis and Inuit students must be a minimum of 16 years old and out of school for a period of time.
-Students work at their own pace on independent learning courses modified to include Native content.
+Indigenous learners who are 18 years of age and older earn credits towards their diploma.
+Students work at their own pace on independent learning courses modified to include Indigenous content.
 Students receive one-on-one assistance from teachers.

-Rainbow District School Board and the N’Swakamok Native Friendship Centre recognize the need to provide culturally relevant services and options to Native students who wish to obtain a high school diploma.
-The Memorandum of Understanding reaffirms this collective commitment to Native youth.
+Rainbow District School Board and the N’Swakamok Native Friendship Centre recognize the need to provide culturally relevant services and options to Indigenous students who wish to obtain a high school diploma.
+The Memorandum of Understanding reaffirms this collective commitment to Indigenous youth.

-The Memorandum of Understanding will have a direct impact on students by strengthening educational opportunities and increasing the pathways available to Native students to complete their secondary school diploma or successfully connect with postsecondary education, apprenticeships and/or the workplace.
-The agreement also provides for support services to address the concerns of Native students to ensure educational success for all.
+The Memorandum of Understanding will have a direct impact on students by strengthening educational opportunities and increasing the pathways available to Indigenous students to complete their secondary school diploma or successfully connect with postsecondary education, apprenticeships and/or the workplace.
+The agreement also provides for support services to address the concerns of Indigenous students to ensure educational success for all.